Selma (Bijelo Dugme song)

 Selma is a rock ballad recorded in former Yugoslavia by the influential Bosnian rock band Bijelo Dugme.
 This song appeared for the first time on their 1974 debut album Kad bi bio bijelo dugme.

 Background

 "Selma" is a song about a young girl traveling to university.
-The narrator is saying goodbye to her, and he cannot express his feelings for her, all he can say is goodbye and please do not lean out of the train window.
+The narrator is saying goodbye to her but is unable to express his feelings for her.
+All he can say is goodbye and please do not lean out of the train window.

 The text of the song was written by Vlado Dijak, a former Yugoslav poet and songwriter, based on a real event in 1949, when he accompanied Selma Borić, the young Zenica-born girl in which he was secretly in love with, to the train station in Sarajevo.
+Selma died in January 2021 at age 91.

 The music was composed by Goran Bregović.

 Versions

 Studio version

 The version that we hear on the record is approximately six minutes and ten seconds in length.
 The song has two verses, but the second verse is repeated for the 3rd verse.
 There is an organ solo done by organist Vlado Pravdić as well as guitar riffs played by Bregović.
 The song features Picardy third.